svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Resetting the looper](./resources/resetting-looper.jpg)

-That will erase all recorded tracks and set all the looper's parameters back to initial state.
+That will erase all recorded tracks and set all the looper's parameters back to the initial state.

 ----